 - Costume design (some of it is stunning)

 Plus, boys learn that it’s cool to dance.
-That’s everything.

 5. Floor is Lava (Netflix)

 Every day I wake up to thumping.
 A steady thump… thump, and, thankfully, never a crash.
 This is the sound of our 5-year-old trying to jump from his bed to the dresser.
 He has yet to make the landing but we’ve only seen Season One of Floor Is Lava, so give it some time.
-The show is this: teams of adults (often groups from a family) compete by jumping through booby-trapped obstacle courses filled with “lava.”
+The show goes like this: teams of adults (often groups from a family) compete by jumping through booby-trapped obstacle courses filled with “lava.”
 One slip, and into the hot goo they fall.
 The best part is that the contestants get so into it, literally flinging every bit of their bodies around the room in order to stay in the game.
 Why this is so compelling for people of all ages to watch, I have no idea, but there it is.

 6. Nailed It!
 (Netflix)

 I challenge you to find anyone funnier on TV than Nicole Byer.
-She pretty much makes the Nailed It! experience worth watching, though the general concept is of course pretty dang fun: Amateur bakers are pitted against each other in an attempt to recreate Pinterest-worthy desserts, and the results are hilarious.
+She pretty much makes the Nailed It! experience worth watching, though the general concept is pretty dang fun: Amateur bakers are pitted against each other in an attempt to recreate Pinterest-worthy desserts, and the results are hilarious.
 Just like in real life!
 It’s an excellent way to show kids how to laugh in the face of failure.

 7. Great British Bakeoff (Netflix)